paulklemm/regression-heatmap-paper/Cover Letter.md

   <i><font color='green'>

   1. We agree with the reviewers observations.
 The CFS filtering step, as most automatic preprocessings, add uncertainty into the analysis, as the user can not comprehend in detail, why certain features are removed.
-    * We tackled this problem using the z-dimension of the cube.
+    * We tackled this problem using the z-dimension of the 3D heat map.
 The CFS algorithm is applied per-slice depending on the target feature.
-In other words, there are always all features represented in z-dimension of the cube.
-This means, that for features with static a target (e.g., Cancer ~ X + Y + Z), the influence of each feature can be assessed by slicing through the cube.
+In other words, there are always all features represented in z-dimension of the 3D heat map.
+This means, that for features with static a target (e.g., Cancer ~ X + Y + Z), the influence of each feature can be assessed by slicing through the 3D heat map.
     * We noted the limitation in Section **4.3 Target-Variable-Dependent Dimension Reduction** and how we tackled it in Section **4.4 Abstracting Regression Results**.
     * We added a check box as part of the file-upload step, which allows to skip the CFS preprocessing step.
 It is noted in Section **5.1 System Paradigm and Components**
   2. TODO: Wrote Till a Mail